stephen-fox/mkobsd/examples/unattended-installation/README.md

 To try this example, do the following:

-1. Replace the placeholder SSH public key ending in `buh` with your own in [generic/install.site](generic/install.site)
+1. Replace the placeholder SSH public key (the `BUH` string) with your own in [generic/install.site](generic/install.site)
 2. Execute [create.sh](create.sh)